JodaOrg/joda-convert/src/site/markdown/index.md

 [Release 1.7](download.html) is the current latest release.
 This release is considered stable and worthy of the 1.x tag.
-It depends on Java SE 6 or later.

-The project runs on JDK 1.6 and has [no dependencies](dependencies.html).
+Joda-Convert requires Java SE 6 or later and has [no dependencies](dependencies.html).

 Available in [Maven Central](http://search.maven.org/#artifactdetails%7Corg.joda%7Cjoda-convert%7C1.7%7Cjar).